frothkoetter/cdw/README.md

 ![](images/image025.png)

 The steps in this optional lab are as follows:
- 1) Create new flights final table, a offset table and a temporary table
+ - Create flights_final table, a offset table and a temporary table
- 2) Populate and transform the data from the raw streaming table into the temporary table
+ - Populate and transform the data from the raw streaming table into the temporary table
- 3) Sweep transformed data and save meta data of the micro batch
+ - Sweep transformed data and save meta data of the micro batch in the offset table
- 4) Create a data mart with automatic refresh
- 5) Run a BI query

 Create the table of the final streaming events: